This is a summary of the beginner session.

 BDD encourages the team to develop, test and think about the code from the view of the business owner mindset.
 Ideally, the team should use TDD development – test approach.

 TDD is a software development approach where tests are written before the code is written.
-It encourages the bare minimum of code be written to pass test to be fulfilled.
+It encourages the bare minimum of code to be written to pass the test to be fulfilled.

 Run test (test should fail).
 If not, investigate and start again.